gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - and then represented repeated absence of admissible input as persistent input-gated stasis rather than as hidden continuation, weak ambiguity, or degraded state drift, preserving protocol boundary hold across consecutive cycles
 -	and then represented continued absence of admissible input as persistent governed stasis across another slice, preserving no-update discipline without reopening precursor pressure, relation, or ambiguity
 - and then represented continued governed stasis across another slice as duration rather than repetition, preserving strict no-update discipline without reopening precursor pressure, relation, or ambiguity
+- Temporal persistence of a regime does not modify its classification: repeated cycles under identical admissibility conditions do not introduce implicit transition pressure or decay.
+- Pressure–stasis separation remains invariant under repetition: precursor pressure and governed stasis continue to coexist without blending, escalation, or reinterpretation.

+- Cycle count does not act as a latent transition variable.

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.